 It might not be the most haunted place to stop for a beer in Hollywood, but it is perhaps the most perplexing.
 Built in 1946, the Snow White Cafe (6769 Hollywood Blvd, Los Angeles 90028) features an above-the-door mural painted by the original Snow White animators, with the odd legend, “We hope we have pleased you.”
-Some surmise that it was a gift from grateful Disney staffers, including Walt himself, who used to meet there for brainstorming sessions.
+Some surmise that it was a gift from grateful Disney staffers - including Walt himself - who used to meet there for brainstorming sessions.
 If the ghosts of an idea aren’t scary enough, there’s plenty of paranormal activity next door at the Hollywood Wax Museum.

 Originally a decommissioned L.A.
-Red Car trolley, the famous Formosa Cafe opened in 1925.
+Red Car trolley, the landmark Formosa Cafe opened in 1925.
 Thanks to the studio across the street (now known as The Lot), the Formosa has forever been a favorite of celebs, from Marilyn Monroe and Elvis Presley to Nicolas Cage and Britney Spears (although not at the same time).
-While the vintage interior (as seen in LA Confidential and other films) now has a modern upgrade, the ghosts remain the same—according to the bartender, someone mysteriously plays Sinatra's "New York, New York" on repeat late at night when she's there alone...
+While the vintage interior (as seen in LA Confidential and other films) now has a modern upgrade, the ghosts remain the same—according to one bartender, someone mysteriously plays Sinatra's "New York, New York" on repeat late at night when she's there alone...

 Many of L.A.’s most frightening tales have to do with Hollywood (of course).
-Located in Studio City, Residuals Tavern (11042 Ventura Blvd, Studio City, CA 91604) opened in 1986 as “Re$iduals” - named for the ever-diminishing checks an actor gets for repeat airings of a TV program.
+Located in Studio City, Residuals Tavern (11042 Ventura Blvd, Studio City 91604) opened in 1986 as “Re$iduals” - named for the ever-diminishing checks an actor gets for repeat airings of a TV program.
 It catered to small-time actors, haunted by not much more than the specters of their failed careers.
 However, there are whispers of a thespian ghost in the attic crawlspace, which the staff and owners refuse to talk about when pressed.